 Certain green finance instruments have also been repurposed for COVID-19 relief, facilitating a rapid response to meet urgent needs.
 Green bonds, first issued in 2008, allow investors to easily identify debt instruments that deliver defined environmental benefits.
 Later, this concept was applied to social bonds, which fund projects promoting positive social outcomes, paving the way for the estimated $7 billion raised thus far for COVID-19 relief under the social bond label.
 In fact, the International Capital Market Association, which publishes both the Green Bond Principles and Social Bond Principles, affirmed at the end of March that the social bond guidelines apply to bond issuances with use-of-proceeds related to pandemic.
 In the absence of this existing framework, it would have been difficult to raise capital from an impact-focused investor base as quickly.

 The role of climate finance is also relevant here.
 Multilateral institutions and development banks have been instrumental in directing the capital flows to developing countries to help them mitigate and adapt to climate change.
-This model is now being applied to the current crisis: the World Bank issued an $8 billion social bond to help developing countries address impacts of COVID-19, and the Inter-American Development Bank’s recent $2 billion sustainable development bond issuance is part of its $12 billion program to help member countries to address the pandemic and its consequences.
+This model is now being applied to the current crisis: the World Bank issued an $8 billion social bond to help developing countries address the impacts of COVID-19, and the Inter-American Development Bank’s recent $2 billion sustainable development bond issuance is part of its $12 billion program to help member countries to address the pandemic and its consequences.

 If green finance paved the way for COVID-19 relief by creating a replicable framework for purpose-driven financing, the investor response to the pandemic demonstrates how quickly capital can be mobilized when the urgency of the moment is a shared, global priority.

 This rapid scaling is evident in the numbers.
 The global COVID-19 bond market, which didn’t exist six months ago, is now estimated to be almost $203 billion.
 Of that total, $17 billion was issued under the Social Bond Principles, meaning the proceeds are earmarked for specific projects that will yield defined outcomes; in comparison, the global social bond market for all of 2019 was $16.7 billion.
 Moreover, COVID-19 social bonds are breaking other records.
 When the African Development Bank issued a $3 billion social bond at the end of March, it was the largest on record.
 Less than two months later, Unédic, the French unemployment insurance management body, issued one for 4 billion euros ($4.5 billion).
-Moreover, many of the COVID-19 bond issuances—much like green bonds before it—have been well oversubscribed, further attesting to healthy investor appetite for purpose-driven financing.
+Moreover, many of the COVID-19 bond issuances—much like green bonds before it—have been well oversubscribed, further attesting to a healthy investor appetite for purpose-driven financing.

 Of course, pandemic relief is not only proceeding from the capital markets.
 Direct government outlays to address the medical and economic fallout of the COVID-19 crisis have been swift and deep.
 G20 countries have unleashed, in the aggregate, $8 trillion in global economic stimulus—an estimated 5% of their combined GDP.